RaananW/babylonjs-webpack-es6/README.md

 It is possible to run validation tests to the scenes using playwright.
 To run the tests, run `npm run test:visuals`.
 This will run the tests in headless mode.
 To configure the tests see the `/tests/` directory, and the `validation.spec.ts` file.

+To generate the snapshots after adjusting the tests you can run `npm run test:visuals -- --update-snapshots`.
+This will auto-generate the snapshots for the tests.

 ## Unit tests

 To run the unit tests, run `npm run test:unit`.
 This will run the tests in headless mode.